wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#topapisbyalertcount">TopAPIsByAlertCount</a></td>
 <td>

-Returns top APIs by the alert count for a given time range and by provided tenant Id, environment Id and organization Id.
-If the optional field of topAPIsByAlertCountFilter is provided, the result set will be further filtered by the given top APIs by alert count filter.
+Returns top APIs by the alert count within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `topAPIsByAlertCountFilter` parameter to further filter the results.

 </td>
 </tr>